 Presbyterian College is often noted for its one-of-a-kind mascot: the Blue Hose.
 But the experience PC offers is one-of-a-kind, too: By offering over 100 majors, minors, and programs, PC gives students the freedom to customize their educational experience.
 Pair this academic customization with top-notch faculty, and what results are graduates who are unforgettable, just like PC's mascot.

-Early Admissions at Presbyterian College
+Student Involvement at Presbyterian College

 |Overall Acceptance Rate||71%|

 |Early Action Acceptance Rate||EA Offered but % not available|

 |Applicants Submitting SAT scores||39%|